-For example, a person who owns and spends all of his or her time running a restaurant actively participates in the business.
+The most commonly used test is the 500 hour test: you materially participate in any business in which you work more than 500 hours during the year.
+For example, a person who owns a restaurant and spends more than 500 hours per year working in it actively participates in the business.
 The income or loss that person incurs from the business is active, not passive.
 On the other hand, a person who invests in a restaurant, but spends no time at all actually working in the business, does not materially participate in the business.
 His or her income or loss from the restaurant is passive income or loss.

 Example: Sidney is a successful doctor.
 This year, he has $200,000 in income from his practice (salary income) and also earns $50,000 in income from investments (investment income).
 Sidney invests $25,000 in a real estate limited partnership tax shelter.
 The partnership owns several rental properties that operate at a substantial loss.
 At the end of the year, the partnership informs Sidney that his share of the partnership’s annual operating loss is $75,000.
 Sidney invested in the limited partnership because he wanted to use his share of the losses it generated to reduce his taxable income from his medical practice.
 However, come tax time, he’s in for a shock.
 Because passive losses are only deductible from passive income, Sidney cannot deduct his $75,000 passive loss from his medical practice income or his investment income.
 He earned no passive income during the year so he can’t use his passive loss at all this year.
 His real estate tax shelter turned out to be useless.

-This is what the passive activity loss rules are intended to do: prevent you from deducting your passive losses (such as from rental activities) from your non-passive income.
+This is what the passive activity loss rules are intended to do: prevent you from deducting your passive losses (such as from rental activities or businesses in which you don't actively work) from your non-passive income.
 Thus, there is no point in investing in real estate rentals or other passive activities just to incur tax losses because you won’t be able to use these losses to offset your other non-passive income.

 To learn more about what you can or can't deduct, see Nolo's section on Business Deductions.